Dr. Brian L. Evans is the Engineering Foundation Professor of Electrical and Computer Engineering at The University of Texas at Austin.

 Dr. Evans earned his B.S.E.E.C.S.
 (1987) degree from the Rose-Hulman Institute of Technology, and his M.S.E.E.
 (1988) and Ph.D.E.E.
 (1993) degrees from the Georgia Institute of Technology.
 From 1993 to 1996, he was a post-doctoral researcher at the University of California, Berkeley.
 Since 1996, he has been on the faculty at UT Austin.

-His research and teaching interests are to increase connection speeds and reliability in communication systems and improve visual quality of video and still images.
-To achieve this, he develops signal processing theory, fast algorithms, and prototype implementations in the hope that academic groups, companies, and government labs can build on the ideas.
+His research and teaching interests are in signal processing and machine learning to increase connection speeds and reliability in communication systems.
+To achieve this, he develops mathematical models, fast algorithms, system simulations, and prototype implementations in the hope that academic groups, companies, and government labs can build on the ideas.

 His research group is currently focused on 5G/6G cellular communication systems over high-frequency millimeter wave bands.
 His group is investigating mixed analog/digital signal processing basestation architectures and algorithms for multiantenna systems to reduce power consumption by 1000x and maximize the resulting communication performance.
 His group is also investigating machine learning to improve 4G/5G band switching, 5G basestation coordination, and 5G network fault remediation.